ITJoeSchmo/Automation/MECM/FixMissingMSI/readme.md

 ## Overview

 1. **Prepare the environment**
-   Run **Step 0** interactively to set up the network file share and download + stage the FixMissingMSI application.
+   Run **Step0-Initialize-FileShare.ps1** interactively to set up the network file share and download + stage the FixMissingMSI application.

 2. **Collect missing MSI/MSP data**
-   Deploy **Step 1** via MECM to all relevant servers.
+   Deploy **Step1-Invoke-FixMissingMSI.ps1** via MECM to all relevant servers.
 Each server runs FixMissingMSI **in non-interactive mode**, attempts to repair missing installer files from its **local cache**, and then checks the **shared cache** if it exists.
    > On the first run, the shared cache won’t exist yet, so only local cache recovery will be possible.
 A per-server `.CSV` report is produced listing unresolved files.

 3. **Merge reports**
-   Run **Step 2** interactively to consolidate `.CSV` files into one master report of unresolved files.
+   Run **Step2-Merge-MissingMSIReports.ps1** interactively to consolidate `.CSV` files into one master report of unresolved files.

 4. **Populate local caches**
-   Deploy **Step 3** via MECM to populate the shared MSI/MSP cache.
+   Deploy **Step3-Populate-MsiCache.ps1** via MECM to populate the shared MSI/MSP cache.

 5. **Restore missing files from shared cache**
-   Deploy **Step 1** again via MECM to restore missing files from the shared MSI/MSP cache.
+   Deploy **Step1-Invoke-FixMissingMSI.ps1** again via MECM to restore missing files from the shared MSI/MSP cache.

 ---